Jump to navigation

 Field bindweed is mainly a pest of cultivated land but is also found along roadsides, fallow fields and other non-cultivated areas.
 Its extensive root system makes it highly competitive with other plants for nutrients and water and its long stems twine about the stems of cultivated plants, interfering with their growth and harvest.
 Herbicide treatment can be quite costly with minimal effect.

-Biological controls for Field bindweed include a microscopic mite, Aceria malherbae, and a foliage feeding moth, Tyta luctuosa.
-Both species have been reared or collected by insectary staff since 1997 with great success.
+Biological control for Field bindweed includes a microscopic mite, Aceria malherbae.
 The mites infest the newest growth of the plant by forming a leaf gall.
 The gall is basically a small nursery housing the developing culture of mites.
 This initially reduces flowering and stunts the growth of the stems.
 Mites overwinter on the root buds and emerge again with spring growth.
 The activity of the mites can kill the bindweed.

 More About Field Bindweed